FIT3162-2021/Document-Classification-program/README.md

 To use (computeARIintoANewLastColumn.py),

-Just update the variable [dataset_file_name] into the string for your input csv's name.
+Just update the variable [the_dataset_file_name] into the string for your input csv's name.

-It should output a new (.csv) called "output csv <insert ur input csv name>.csv"
+It should output a new (.csv) called "output csv {insert ur input csv name}.csv"